Do you want to get a better sense of your financial health now?

 Bengen was a financial planner from MIT.
 His study said that if you withdraw 4% of your assets annually (recently, Bengen raised the number closer to 4.5%), your retirement savings could last 35 years.
 Others have said a better withdrawal rate is closer to 3%.

 The point of this ratio is to use it as a guideline rather than something etched in stone.
 You need to figure out what kind of lifestyle you will have in retirement.

 Related Post: Saving For Retirement In Your 20s

-These financial ratios are useful as a starting point to understanding your financial health.
+These financial ratios are proper as a starting point to understanding your financial health.
 They do not take the place of a sound financial plan.
 Gathering your financial data to develop a net worth statement and a monthly budget plan is essential.
-It may help you identify the risks you have when carrying too much high-cost debt.
+It may help you identify your risks when carrying too much high-cost debt.
 If so, change your spending and reduce credit card debt.
 Get in financial shape!

-Use the ratios to see where you stand relative to your financial goals and make changes to how you save, spend, borrow, and invest.
+Use the ratios to see where you stand relative to your financial goals and change how you save, spend, borrow, and invest.

 Thank you for reading!

 Let us know what ratios you find most useful.
 Do you know of a ratio we missed and should include?
-Please let us.
+Please let us know.
 We would like to hear from you.

 With a passion for investing and personal finance, I began The Cents of Money to help and teach others.
 My experience as an equity analyst, professor, and mom provide me with unique insights about money and wealth creation and a desire to share with you.